 Type: Simple Oil Refinery

-The Indeni refinery has the following main units of production (capacities in barrels per day):
+The Mombasa refinery has the following main production units: (Capacities in barrels per day)

 |Refinery Units||Capacity (bpd)|

 Postal Address: P O Box 90401, Changamwe, Mombasa, Kenya